 |9.15am to 3.15pm|

-*The above cohort is for our non-accredited programme, which currently runs for 3 days per week, Tuesday to Thursday over a 4 week period.
+The above cohort is for our non-accredited programme, which currently runs four days per week (Monday to Thursday) over a five week period.

 How to join the programme